PatrickJens/ClamorChat/README.md

 The message data model was {sender_username, receiver_username, message_content}

-A large number of dependencies in a node_modules folder made it unfeasible to upload all the module files.
 Dependencies are listed in the package.json file (for localhost) and package-lock.json (for Heroku).
 The package files are identical; Heroku required dependencies be listed in a file named package-lock.json

 Use NPM to download/refresh the dependencies.